Soo Wincci: Early life and education

 In 2018, she graduated with a master's degree in music production, innovation and technology and later 2019 on with a Post master's degree Fellowship from Berklee College of Music in 2019.

-Beauty pageants
+In 2019 upon graduation, she was awarded 2 records by the Malaysia Book of Records, "Beauty Queen with the Most Achieved Degrees" and "Recording Artist with the Most Achieved Degrees".
+She was also accepted to the University of Polytechnic Valencia in order to pursue her second Ph.D.